home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 One of about three or four warblers doing okay in the Raynhams area.

-Probably typically 3 territories on H.H. plot (one by pond, one in blackthorn thicket at top end of the meadow, one on eastern edge of the meadow); also 1 or 2 territories near to A1065.
+Probably typically 3 territories on Hillside House plot (one by pond, one in blackthorn thicket at top end of the meadow, one on eastern edge of the meadow); also 1 or 2 territories near to A1065.

 blackcapEncounter rates for blackcap

-The plot suggests that numbers may be increasing, perhaps being augmented by migrants in early autumn.
+The season plot suggests that numbers may be increasing.

 Later in the summer and early autumn blackcaps at Hillside House feed on elder berries, rowan berries, plums and sloes (on blackthorn).